Azure/aca-dotnet-workshop/docs/aca/00-workshop-intro/4-prerequisites.md

 This workshop typically spans several days.
 As such, you may close your tools, end CLI sessions, reboot, or simply want to persist working implementations in a repository as each module builds upon the one before it.
 A local Git repository can help.

-- Open a command-line terminal and create a folder for your project, then switch to that folder.
+- Open a command-line terminal and create this folder for the workshop, then switch to that folder.

     === "Windows"
         ```shell